varunsrin/varunsrin.github.io/_posts/2022-05-23-a-better-model-for-valuing-startup-equity.md

 Probabilities are more nuanced and depend on the company.
 If you know angel investors or VCs in your market, you could ask them for advice.
 Asking the founders might also work if you have a direct line to them.
 All else failing, you can come up with your own estimates with these rough guidelines:

 {% include image.html name="probability_table.png" width="600" %}

+IPO probabilities are tricky to estimate, but you can look to historical data as a starting point.
+Approximately [2.5%](https://www.angellist.com/blog/angellist-unicorn-rate) of seed-stage startups reach a $1B valuation, and many of them will go on to IPO.
+If the company is later-stage, has very unusually strong fundamentals or exceptional founders, the odds will be even better.

 Plug these numbers into [this spreadsheet](https://docs.google.com/spreadsheets/d/1tWmJ1Ut1gJuXbmsGQlivJ-sBTVHNONuZGFYa7sY4s3s/edit?usp=sharing){:target='blank'} to get the expected value.
 Don’t forget to account for dilution, which happens at every round.
 The typical range is 10-30% dilution per round, depending on the public markets and how well the company is doing.